memblin/tkc-lvlab-py/README.md

 If you are wondering why I would write this, the long [answer is here](docs/Why.md)?

+> [!WARNING]
+> Very much a minimum viable product, it barely works.
+Do not use this
+> if you have important VMs in libvirt on your dev machine.
+Don't let
+> a bug ruin your day.

 ## Usage

 With `lvlab` one can create VMs automatically from a YAML syntax manifest